Please ensure Javascript is enabled for purposes of website accessibility

 Conclusion About Identifying A Stock Market Top

-This probably won’t come as much of a surprise if you’ve been following the markets this year, but we’re seeing plenty of mixed signals.
+This probably won’t come as much of a surprise if you’ve been following the markets this year, but we’re seeing strength, albeit with a handful of mixed signals.

-On the one hand, market breadth is poor and much of the progress this year has been driven by NVDA and AI-related names.
+On the one hand, concentration in NVDA and AI-related names is an ongoing concern.
 On the other hand, although the Trend Lines are the slowest to speak, they’re also the loudest, and they show a continuing bull market.

-Add in the indeterminate signal of the Tides, and we’re seeing a market that is showing signs of fatigue more than exuberance, a yellow flag if you will.
+Add in the indeterminate signal of the Tides, and negative signal from the Two-Second Indicator, and we’re seeing a market that is showing signs of fatigue more than exuberance, a yellow flag if you will.
 For the time being, it pays to remain invested and pick your spots.

 If you’d like our help identifying a stock market top, through regular updates on our top market timing indicators, you can get them each week in Mike Cintolo’s Cabot Growth Investor.